divyavanmahajan/jsforce_downloader/README.md

     OUTPUTTO: "file",
     // This can be 'file' - to write results to a file; or 's3' - to write results to a S3 object.

+    GZIP: false,
+    // If set to true, this will use GZIP to compress the output file

     AWSCONFIG: {
         accessKeyId: 'AKID', secretAccessKey: 'SECRET', region: 'us-west-2'
     },